 Rob is a Senior Advisor on the Frazier Life Sciences team with over 25 years of experience as a physician, entrepreneur, and immuno-oncology expert.

 Rob joined Frazier Healthcare Partners' Life Sciences team in 2015 as a Senior Advisor, and has been working with Frazier and Frazier-backed portfolio companies as an entrepreneur and executive for over 13 years.
-Currently, he is President and CEO of VentiRx Pharmaceuticals, a Frazier-backed company which is developing a small molecule therapeutic to activate the immune system against solid tumors.
-He co-founded VentiRx while an entrepreneur-in-residence at Frazier, and has led the company through its transformational partnership with Celgene.
+He was previously President and CEO of VentiRx Pharmaceuticals, a Frazier-backed company developing a small molecule therapeutic to activate the immune system against solid tumors.
+Rob co-founded VentiRx while an entrepreneur-in-residence at Frazier, and led the company through its transformational partnership with Celgene.
 He also currently leads Celgene’s immuno-oncology research and development efforts and is helping build Celgene’s Immuno-Oncology Center of Excellence in Seattle.